 "We made it very difficult for Celtic.
 It was a good win and it's put a spring back in our step.

-"We've just got to keep doing what we're doing on the pitch.
-As we showed on Saturday that if we play to our best we can give anybody a good game."
+"We've just got to keep doing what we're doing on the pitch."

 - Sports & Recreation